White House aides downplay coronavirus aid chances; Pelosi blasts Trump, but discusses airline help

 In private negotiations, Pelosi and Mnuchin were unable to close a gap between the $2.2 trillion in new aid Democrats sought and around $1.6 trillion the White House signaled it could accept.
 But that lower figure was likely to face staunch opposition from some Senate Republicans.

-Reporting by Lisa Lambert, Susan Heavey, Richard Cowan and Susan Cornwell; Editing by Ross Colvin, Chizu Nomiyama and Rosalba O’Brien
+Reporting by Lisa Lambert, Susan Heavey, Richard Cowan and Susan Cornwell; Editing by Ross Colvin, Chizu Nomiyama, Rosalba O’Brien and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.